-In 2011, while advancing financial analysis, it was determined that funding for a 30-mile corridor project (bridge replacement, highway improvements, and new transit service) was not financially feasible at this time.
+In 2011, while advancing financial analysis, it was determined that funding for the \$16 billion (in 2012 dollars) corridor project (bridge replacement, highway improvements, and new transit service) was not financially feasible at this time.
 The financing of the crossing alone, however, was considered affordable.
 Therefore, it was determined that the scope of the project should be limited, and efforts to replace the Hudson River crossing independent of the transit and highway elements should be advanced.
-However, the new Tappan Zee Hudson River Crossing Project will not preclude the planning, design, construction or consideration of future transit modes in the project area.
-Furthermore, a goal of the Tappan Zee Hudson River Crossing Project is to maximize the public investment in the new crossing.
-Given that the lifespan of a new crossing will extend over a century, it is prudent to design the new bridge to optimize the flexibility for future transportation modes that may not be foreseeable now, but may be over the lifespan of the new crossing.
-Certain transit provisions will be included in this project to maximize the public investment.
-These provisions could include added width, a gap between structures, providing certain grades and increased design loadings.
-Any future transit improvement project would require its own environmental review, studies, and permits.
-Please refer to Appendix A for more information.

-On October 12, 2011, FHWA and FTA published a Notice of Intent (NOI) to rescind the Tappan Zee Bridge/I-287 Corridor Project, thereby concluding the environmental review process for the combined study of bridge, highway, and transit elements.
+On October 12, 2011, FHWA and FTA published a NOI to rescind the Tappan Zee Bridge/I-287 Corridor Project, thereby concluding the environmental review process for the combined study of bridge, highway, and transit elements.
+Appendix A provides further information regarding the current decision to advance a replacement bridge project.

 On that same date, FHWA published a NOI for the Tappan Zee Hudson River Crossing Project to examine alternatives for an improved Hudson River crossing between Rockland and Westchester Counties.

-As described in the NOI, FHWA, as the federal lead agency, and NYSDOT and NYSTA, as joint lead agencies, are preparing this EIS to identify alternatives for an improved Hudson River crossing and to document the potential environmental impacts of these alternatives.
-Although the Tappan Zee Hudson River Crossing Project is undertaking an independent environmental review, this EIS relies on previous relevant documents prepared for the Tappan Zee Bridge/I-287 Corridor Project.
-The proposed replacement of the Tappan Zee Bridge would not preclude other initiatives to enhance mobility along the Interstate 87/287 corridor should these projects be advanced independently with appropriate environmental review at some point in the future.
+As described in the NOI, FHWA, as the federal lead agency, and NYSDOT and NYSTA, as joint lead agencies, are preparing an EIS to identify alternatives for an improved Hudson River crossing and to document the potential environmental consequences of these alternatives.
+Although the Tappan Zee Hudson River Crossing Project is undertaking an independent environmental review, the EIS will rely on previous relevant documents prepared for the Tappan Zee Bridge/I-287 Corridor Project.

-This EIS will serve as the basis for FHWA's Record of Decision under the National Environmental Policy Act of 1969 (NEPA; 42 USC § 4321 et seq.).
+The Tappan Zee Hudson River Crossing EIS will serve as the basis for FHWA's Record of Decision under the National Environmental Policy Act of 1969 (NEPA; 42 USC §4321 et seq.).
 This EIS will also satisfy environmental review requirements of the New York State Environmental Quality Review Act (SEQRA; 6 NYCRR Part 617 and 17 NYCRR Part 15).